MicahElliott/flowrist/README.md

   layouts have done this).
 Compare this to Colemak's 10.5% and Qwerty's 13.2%.

   _(You could get redirects down to almost nothing if you move the `ŋ` to thumb.
-I didn't find that worth it since redirects with index are not too detrimental IME.
+I didn't find that worth it since redirects with index are not a showstopper IME.
 Otherwise, redirects are VERY good at 1%!
 But do note that redirects in general are something to really avoid as much as possible and an important decision.
 Try typing `stretch` on Colemak an realize the slowness of your left hand changing direction 3 times.)_